 - Finance and Accounting: 360 customer integration can help the finance and accounting department minimize spending on less effective front-end processes.

 Here are four best practices that’ll help you steer clear of the challenges associated with customer data integration:

 1. Identify the Source Points

-The first best practice is identifying the source systems from where you need to extract data and then finding a solution that supports those sources.
-You can use an enterprise-grade tool, preferably one that has built-in connectors, so you can extract your customer data without writing any code.
+The first best practice is identifying the source systems from which you need to extract data and finding a solution that supports those sources.
+You can use an enterprise-grade tool, preferably one with built-in connectors that also allows you to build no-code data pipelines, to extract your customer data without writing any code.

 2. Outline Data Categories and Allocate Access

 Classify who can access your customer information and why.
 Particularly, recognize who will be responsible for the integration process and their job.
 Will it be IT experts, business users, or a completely different team?
 This will help protect the sanctity of integrated customer data.

 Outline your organization’s motives for integrating consumer information, and establish metrics to monitor and measure whether your business is meeting those objectives.